ruanzhijun/online-poker-texas-hold-em/README.md

 ## TO-DOs
 ### Client
 * Add GUI.
 Images and all that.
-* Set the close of all opened connections in a Shutdown Hook when closed the whole client.

 ### Server
 * Set the port so it's asked by default when starting the server.